Friday, February 26, 2021 - Saturday, February 27, 2021

 To all First Mt.
 Juliet students, families, leaders, and guests,

 We know we are all still walking through strange and uncertain times.
-This year has not been anything like what we expected or planned for.
-Our church facilities have been hit and affected by the tornado, we are dealing with the ongoing effects of the pandemic, and there will be long-term difficulties in handling both circumstances.
+This past year has not been anything like what we expected or planned for.
+Our church facilities were hit by the tornado, we are still in the midst of the pandemic, and there will be long-term difficulties in handling both circumstances.
 Our greatest hope and prayer is that God would receive all the glory in and through all of these circumstances.
 He is always at work, even when we don't see it or feel it.
 While He is working all things together (Romans 8:28), we have some privileges and responsibilities as His children.
 Hebrews 10:22-24 encourages us to do a few things: (1) draw near to God (v.22), (2) hold on to hope (v.23), and (3) encourage one another by spurring each other on and continuing to meet together (v.24).

 Now, we want to keep you informed about church-wide plans and Student Ministry-specific plans.
 Please visit the Family Reunion page for more information about church-wide regatherings.
 See each area below for information regarding Student Ministry plans as we regather for worship services and small groups.